D3m0nicw0lf/Hacking-Security-E-Books-/README.md

 # Hacking-Security-E-Books-
-Hacking &amp; Security E-Books (Free Download) - Powered by D3m0nicw0lf
+Hacking & Security E-Books (Free Download) - Powered by  <font color="red">D3m0n!cw0lf</font>

+# A collection of awesome books, resources and cool stuff about security.

+# If you want to contribute to this list (please do), send a pull request.
+All contributors will be recognized and appreciated.